The Off Cut Festival

 The Off Cut Festival is a showcase for new and undiscovered playwriting, directing and acting talent, with an emphasis on keeping the audience at the heart of the theatre experience.

 It was created in 2009 by Trudi Boatwright and Daniel Brennan (artistic directors of In Company Theatre), with the first festival being held at The Old Red Lion Theatre in Angel, London.
 Twenty-eight short plays (24 in 2009 and 2010) run in four groups, with audience members voting for their favourite plays.
 The two plays in each group with the most votes go through to a final week, where the audience continues to vote until an ultimate winner is found.
 A panel of industry professionals attend the final night handing out awards for Writing, Directing and Ensemble Acting.

+The festival was relaunched in Manchester in 2019 at the theatre 53two and returned in 2023.

 Off Cut 2009

 The first festival was held at The Old Red Lion Theatre in Angel, London from 29 September to 18 October.
 The panel was headed by Moira Buffini, and included playwrights Josephine Melville and Robert Rigby, directors Psyche Stott and Nigel Douglas, producer Andrew Robb; literary agent Anna Brewer; playwright and actor Andrew Neil and Old Red Lion Artistic directors, Helen and Damien Devine.

 One hundred and ninety-six plays were submitted from all over the world.